Jjschwartz/posggym-agents/CONTRIBUTING.md

 **Note:** you may have to run `pre-commit run --all-files` manually a couple of times to make it pass when you commit, as each formatting tool will first format the code and fail the first time but should pass the second time.

+### Type checking

+This project uses `mypy` for type checking.
+For instructions on installation see official [instructions](https://mypy.readthedocs.io/en/latest/getting_started.html#installing-and-running-mypy).
+Once `mypy` is installed it can be run locally by running ``mypy --package posggym-agents`` or using the pre-commit process ``pre-commit run --all-files`` from the root project directory.

 ### Code style and docstring